-“We average seeing 150 people a day,” Library Director Allison Peyton says.
+“We average seeing 150 people a day,” former Library Director Allison Peyton says.
 “We estimate that over 80 percent of the population in Phelps County has a library card.”
 Peyton says the library hosts a number of popular activities including movie nights for children and “game nights” for teens, Nebraska Humanities speakers, gallery showing for regional artists, presentations by local, regional and visiting authors.
 Internet access from public computers as well as the library’s wireless hot-spot also are popular offerings.

 People helping people

 Holdrege and the region reap benefits every day from several community-based organizations.
 The Phelps County Development Corporation (PCDC) is the primary agency in Phelps County charged with the retention, expansion and attraction of new business, among other initiatives.

 According to Ron Tillery, executive Director of the Phelps County Development Corporation, “The county and the city’s unique economic quotient has made us right for growth and the envy of most towns.
 Our region has the big three industries- agriculture, fabricators, and medical,” and he adds, “I’m impressed with a community whose leaders commit not only their time but also their dollars toward community development.”

 The Phelps County Community Foundation (PCCF), established in 1976, celebrates a long tradition of community enhancement.
 Vicky Lawrence, Foundation Director notes that many times in the community’s history, prosperous individuals have given back to the institutions they especially value.
 Major donations supported Holdrege Memorial Homes, an elder care facility, the hospital, the Tassel and the YMCA of the Prairie, among other projects.